voucherifyio/sdk-python-openapi-based/docs/ValidationRulesApi.md

 # configuration.api_key_prefix['X-App-Token-1'] = 'Bearer'

 # Enter a context with an instance of the API client
-with openapi_client.ApiClient(configuration) as api_client:
+with voucherify_client.ApiClient(configuration) as api_client:
     # Create an instance of the API class
-    api_instance = openapi_client.ValidationRulesApi(api_client)
+    api_instance = voucherify_client.ValidationRulesApi(api_client)
     limit = 56 # int | A limit on the number of objects to be returned.
-Limit can range between 1 and 100 items. (optional) page = 56 # int | Which page of results to return. (optional) order = openapi_client.ParameterOrderListValidationRules() # ParameterOrderListValidationRules | This is a property that controls the sorting direction of the results.
+Limit can range between 1 and 100 items. (optional) page = 56 # int | Which page of results to return. (optional) order = voucherify_client.ParameterOrderListValidationRules() # ParameterOrderListValidationRules | This is a property that controls the sorting direction of the results.
 Sort the results using one of the filtering options, where the dash `-` preceding a sorting option means sorting in a descending order. (optional) start_date = '2013-10-20T19:20:30+01:00' # datetime | Timestamp representing the date and time which results must start on.
 Represented in ISO 8601 format. (optional) end_date = '2013-10-20T19:20:30+01:00' # datetime | Timestamp representing the date and time which results must end on.
 Represented in ISO 8601 format. (optional)